npmcdn-to-unpkg-bot/monks.co/jekyll/_letters/uprising.md

 Before art school, I ran a (now-defunct) [record label](http://belgianman.com), where I wore _every_ hat.
 I made music videos, websites, and album covers, did booking, promotion, and PR, and often even recorded, produced, and mastered the records.

-I'm proud to say I taught myself everything I know, usually under deadline.
+I'm proud to say I taught myself everything I know about technology, usually under deadline.

 <p class="f4">I'm out of town until the 4th, but I'd be delighted to hear from you at <a href="mailto:a@monks.co">a@monks.co</a>, or by phone at (978) 254-1779</p>